-Paper XVI(c) CY (H)-301(c) Organic Special-I 4 hrs. / Week
+Paper XVI(c) CY (C)-301(c) Organic Special-I

 Note:-Examiner will set nine questions and the candidates will be required to attempt five questions in all.
 Out of nine questions one question will be compulsory containing eight short answer type questions covering the entire syllabus.
 Further examiner will set two questions from each section and the candidates will be required to attempt one question from each section.
 All questions will carry equal marks.